 (b) sub-paragraph (1) only causes such a requirement not to apply in relation to a professional of a type that is mentioned in the definition of “relevant person”.

 What this means for notarising documents

 Schedule 4 Part 7 has relaxed any rule of law or statute which requires a solicitor or advocate (s9 of the Requirements of Writing (Scotland) Act 1995) or notary (general notarial law) to be physically present when the granter signs a document where physical presence would have ordinarily been needed.
 It does not affect the ordinary law which requires witnesses to certain types of document such as wills or registerable deeds where there is no need for a solicitor or notary to be present.
-This approach is limited by the validity of the Coronavirus legislation.
+These legal arrangements are subject to the continuation in force of the Coronavirus (Scotland) (No.2) Act 2020.